 Nursery “Flowers” 🌻

-Language—Recites and recognizes alphabet, produces letter sounds, prints first name, uses sentences, recognizing basic colors, illustrates and explains, rhyming, opposites, and position-oriented words, asking questions for information, expanding vocabulary.
+Language—Recites and recognizes alphabet A-Z, produces letter sounds, prints first name, uses sentences, recognizing basic colors, illustrates and explains, rhyming, opposites, and position-oriented words, asking questions for information, expanding vocabulary.

-Mathematics—Recognizing numbers 1-10, reciting numbers 1-20, identifying and composing shapes, sorting, extending patterns, making estimates.
+Mathematics—Recognizing and reciting numbers 1-20, identifying and composing shapes, sorting, extending patterns, making estimates.

 Physical—Developing gross motor skills through running, jumping, skipping, galloping, hopping, and climbing, alternating feet on stairs, working on balance, developing control of fingers and wrists, pincer grip.